Municipal Energy Reduction Fund Overview

 School districts are ineligible for this program.
 If you are a representative of a NH school district and are seeking information about energy efficiency programs, please visit: NH EnergySmart Schools Program.

-The Finance Committee will meet
+The Finance Committee will meet on Tuesday

 The CDFA Board of Directors will hold its monthly meeting